chemmedia/knowledgeworker-embedded-asset-api/README.md

 <a id="handlers"></a>
 ## Handlers
-All Handlers must be attached before the [window load event](https://www.w3schools.com/jsref/event_onload.asp).
+All handlers must be attached before the [window load event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) is triggered.

 ### `onInitialize(configuration: Configuration): void`
-Is triggered directly after the [window load event](https://www.w3schools.com/jsref/event_onload.asp) and provides the asset with the necessary information to initialise itself.
+Is triggered directly after the [window load event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) and provides the asset with the necessary information to initialize itself.

 Types:
 ```TypeScript